Risk factors for breast cancer: Hormones

 Persistently increased blood levels of estrogen are associated with an increased risk of breast cancer, as are increased levels of the androgens androstenedione and testosterone (which can be directly converted by aromatase to the estrogens estrone and estradiol, respectively).
 Increased blood levels of progesterone are associated with a decreased risk of breast cancer in premenopausal women.
 A number of circumstances which increase exposure to endogenous estrogens including not having children, delaying first childbirth, not breastfeeding, early menarche (the first menstrual period) and late menopause are suspected of increasing lifetime risk for developing breast cancer.

-However, not only sex hormones, but also insulin levels are positively associated with the risk of breast cancer.
+However, not only sex hormones but also insulin levels are positively associated with the risk of breast cancer.

 Pregnancy, childbearing and breastfeeding

 Lower age of first childbirth, compared to the average age of 24, having more children (about 7% lowered risk per child), and breastfeeding (4.3% per breastfeeding year, with an average relative risk around 0.7) have all been correlated to lowered breast cancer risk in premenopausal women, but not postmenopausal women, in large studies.
-Women who give birth and breast-feed by the age of 20 may have even greater protection.
+Women who give birth and breastfeed by the age of 20 may have even greater protection.
 In contrast, for instance, having the first live birth after age 30 doubles the risk compared to having first live birth at age less than 25.
 Never having children triples the risk.
 The studies have found that these risk factors become less material as a woman reaches menopause, i.e. that they affect risk of breast cancer prior to menopause but not after it.
 In balancing premenopausal reductions in risk from childbirth and lactation, it is important also to consider the risks involved in having a child.